-When the temperature drops during the cold winter months, outdoor cats will seek out warm places for shelter.
-One of the most irresistible and dangerous places for cats is a warm car engine, like the one in a car that has just been parked, even electric vehicles share the risk.
-Cats can easily access and fit the space under the car’s hood and can be killed or injured when the car is started.
-The BC SPCA strongly encourages cat guardians to keep their cats indoors, however, an easy and important check you can do to help keep stray and neighbourhood cats (and wildlife) safe is, “think and thump”.
+When the temperature drops during the cold winter months, outdoor cats and local wildlife (like raccoons) will seek out warm places for shelter.
+One of the most irresistible and dangerous places for this is a warm engine, like the one in a car that has just been parked; even electric vehicles share the risk!
+Smaller animals can easily access and fit the space under the car’s hood and can be injured or even killed when the car is started.
+The BC SPCA strongly encourages cat guardians to keep their cats indoors to prevent these and other risks.
+However, an easy and important check you can do to help keep cats and wildlife safe is a practice called “think and thump”.

 - Tap or lightly thump the hood of your car, allowing time for a four-legged friend to make their escape.